tamarosenzweig/TaskManagmant/README.md

   4. Run `ng serve` for a dev server, if you want to run the angular project.
 Navigate to `http://localhost:4200/`.
       The app will automatically reload if you change any of the source files.
 Or just run the `cs` project.

-        *important note: in order to send email from the php server in your computer follow this instruction*
+        *important note: in order to send email from the php server(just if you have xampp) in your computer follow this instruction:*

         in php.ini file find [mail function] and change
         ```sh